Politics of the United Kingdom: House of Lords

 The House of Lords was previously a largely hereditary aristocratic chamber, although including life peers, and Lords Spiritual.
-It is currently midway through extensive reforms, the most recent of these being enacted in the House of Lords Act 1999.
+It is currently midway through extensive reforms, the most recent of these being enacted in the House of Lords Act 1999, in which it sought to reduce the number of hereditary peers within the Lords to remove their automatic right to sit and vote.
+Although, through negotiation, 92 peers remain temporarily in the Lords.
+However, in September 2024, Starmer's Labour government introduced the House of Lords (Hereditary Peers) Bill.
+The bill strives to remove all individuals who hold legislative positions, resulting from birthright, to improve democratic representation within the legislative system - this is expected to become law by the end of 2025 (or early 2026).
 The house consists of two very different types of member, the Lords Temporal and Lords Spiritual.
 Lords Temporal include appointed members (life peers with no hereditary right for their descendants to sit in the house) and ninety-two remaining hereditary peers, elected from among, and by, the holders of titles which previously gave a seat in the House of Lords.
 The Lords Spiritual represent the established Church of England and number twenty-six: the Five Ancient Sees (Canterbury, York, London, Winchester and Durham), and the 21 next-most senior bishops.
 Secular organisations such as Humanists UK oppose bishops sitting in the House of Lords.
 The movement to end the Church of England's status as the official state religion of the United Kingdom is known as disestablishmentarianism.
 Alternatives include a secular state in which the state purports to be officially neutral in matters of religion.

 The House of Lords currently acts to review legislation initiated by the House of Commons, with the power to propose amendments, and can exercise a suspensive veto.
 This allows it to delay legislation if it does not approve it for twelve months.
 However, the use of vetoes is limited by convention and by the operation of the Parliament Acts 1911 and 1949: the Lords may not veto the "money bills" or major manifesto promises (see Salisbury convention).
 Persistent use of the veto can also be overturned by the Commons, under a provision of the Parliament Act 1911.
 Often governments will accept changes in legislation in order to avoid both the time delay, and the negative publicity of being seen to clash with the Lords.
 However the Lords still retain a full veto in acts which would extend the life of parliament beyond the 5-year term limit introduced by the Parliament Act 1911.

 The Constitutional Reform Act 2005 outlined plans for a Supreme Court of the United Kingdom to replace the role of the Law Lords.

 The Supreme Court of the United Kingdom replaced the House of Lords as the final court of appeal on civil cases within the United Kingdom on 1 October 2009.